 There are many different ways to show your support for the Ayahuasca Foundation and the movement in striving to rejuvenate the power of the human spirit via these powerful plants.
-The most direct way is to make a donation to the Foundation; which will help to fund research led by our independent research team – ICARO.SCIENCE.
+The most direct way is to make a donation to the Foundation; which will help to fund research led by our independent research team – Onaya Science.

 Another way is to come down to Peru and attend a retreat or course offered by the Foundation.
 There are also volunteer opportunities, and some work can be done from anywhere that will help support the Foundation, like promotion and awareness effort.

 All donations made in the US are tax deductible.

 A MESSAGE FROM THE RESEARCH TEAM

 Research into novel treatments for mental health conditions has slowed significantly since the turn of the millennium.
 Psychiatry is visibly falling behind the rest of medicine with research into only 240 potential drug treatments in 2011, compared to 3000 for cancer.
 Many of the drugs that are studied lack innovation and work in the same way as existing treatments (such as SSRIs) or are reformulations of existing drugs.
 Despite a multitude of medications available for conditions such as depression, evidence is lacking that those recently developed are more effective than existing treatments.